 You see, the cupcakes are actually big chocolate chip cookies that are baked in cupcake tins.

-Here are some things to keep in mind when using cookie dough to make cupcakes:
+Here are some things to keep in mind when making cookie dough cupcakes:

 - Most cookie recipes don’t rise very much.
 So, fill your cupcake liners almost all of the way to the top.